varoonsahgal/api-solution/labs/week02/unittest-python-mocking/README.md

     - Accept a new order for a single product
     - Retrieve a specific order's details by order number

-Use the provided SQLite database as a starting point for persisting your catalog and order information.
+Use the provided SQLite database (code in the `start` folder can be used to create the database automatically) as a starting point for persisting your catalog and order information.
 The starting point for the lab has sample data preloaded with a set of products.

-The key focus of this lab is to practice the SOLID principles - i.e., build the components of your API in a loosely-coupled manner, layer components in modules correctly, etc. such that the components of your API are clean and well architected.
+You'll be seeking to build the components of your API in a loosely-coupled manner, layer components in modules correctly, etc. such that the components of your API are clean and well architected.
 For example, whatever storage/persistence strategy you use, the rest of the API should not need to know or care.
 Ensure that functionality is sufficiently isolated to modules and that each module is insulated from the others (to prevent brittle coupling).

 ## Part 1

-Add unit tests (using the `unittest` library) to your existing components.
+Build the set of features outlined above using TDD and include unit tests using the `unittest` library.
 Use the `unittest.mock` library to mock the components of your application so your tests remain true unit tests (isolated).

 ## Part 2